Katie Lou Samuelson: Chicago Sky (2019)

 Samuelson was drafted 4th overall by the Chicago Sky in the 2019 WNBA draft, with whom she spent her rookie season.
 Across 20 games, she averaged 2.4 points, 0.9 rebounds, and 0.4 assists during 7.7 minutes per game.

 Dallas Wings and Perfumerías Avenida (2020-2021)

-Samuelson was traded to the Dallas Wings for Azura Stevens on February 14, 2020, making Katie Lou and her sister Karlie teammates for the first time as professionals.
+Samuelson was traded to the Dallas Wings for Azurá Stevens on February 14, 2020, making Katie Lou and her sister Karlie teammates for the first time as professionals.
 However, Karlie was waived before the season began.
 The sisters still wound up playing together in Spain as Samuelson signed with Karlie's team Perfumerías Avenida.
 Samuelson helped Avenida win the Spanish championship and finish second in the continental EuroLeague, being listed on the team of the tournament in both championships.

 Seattle Storm (2021)

 Samuelson was traded on February 10, 2021, to the Seattle Storm for the number one overall pick in the 2021 WNBA draft, who became Charli Collier.
 While with Seattle, Samuelson became a full-time starter for the first time in her career, having started 24 of the 27 games she played for them while averaging career highs of 7 points, 3.5 rebounds, and 1.7 assists per game.
 Katie Lou’s sister Karlie later joined the Storm and played three games with them in August and September 2021.